Higher-dimensional Losev-Manin spaces and their geometry: Mori dream space property of the Chen-Gibney-Krashen compactification Td,n

 \subsection{The Mori dream space property of $T_{d,n}$}

 To conclude this section, we use the results from the previous subsection to prove Theorem~\ref{Main thm: II}.
-Then, we prove Theorem~\ref{theorem.Tdn.not.MDS} in Theorem~\ref{theorem.Tdn.not.MDS.chapter.4}, where we show that $T_{d,n}$ is log Fano for $n\leq 3$ and that it is not a Mori dream space for $n\geq 9$.
+Then, we prove Theorem~\ref{theorem.Tdn.not.MDS} in Theorem~\ref{theorem.Tdn.not.MDS.chapter.4}, where we show that $T_{d,n}$ is a Mori dream space for $n\leq 3$ and that it is not a Mori dream space for $n\geq 9$.

 \begin{theorem}[Theorem~\ref{Main thm: II}] There is an irreducible closed locus $\delta \subset T_{d,n}^{LM}$ such that the canonical map $T_{d,n} \longrightarrow T_{d,n}^{LM}$ factors as

 and $\operatorname{Bl}_{\delta} T_{d,n}^{LM}$ is not a Mori dream space for $n \geq 9$. \end{theorem}